paragdakle/emailcoref/README.md

 The seed corpus contains 46 email threads comprising of 245 email messages.
 These threads are split into a 36:10 train:test split.

-An email thread annotation is saved with the following naming convention:
+An email thread annotation is saved in the CoNLL format with the following naming convention:

 username_email_no.conll